pgaertig/haproxy-docker/README.md

                pgaertig/haproxy:latest

 ### Image version
-Please consult tags to pin to fixed version instead of `latest` which may change in the feature.
+For production deployment please consult GH tags or [Docker Hub tags](https://hub.docker.com/r/pgaertig/haproxy/tags) to pin to fixed version instead of `latest` which will change in the feature.

 ### Volumes
 Although image doesn't define any volumes you should provide the configuration by mounting